maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 Your opinions are a result of paying attention to info you believed, and ignoring info that challenged ideas you already had.

+> ...there's always someone out there willing to sell eyeballs to advertisers by offering a guaranteed audience of people looking for validation.

 ## Hindsight Bias

 #### Misconception